-Savory, slightly sweet, somewhat spicy and salty, Grilled Rocoto and Bison Pizza brings me back to the rustic restaurants in Peru (and the ever-present wood-fired pizza ovens), and the flavors of their beloved rocoto relleno...
-This grilled pizza may spoil you for that pepperoni pizza you're accustomed to!
+Savory, slightly sweet, somewhat spicy and salty, Peruvian-Inspired Pizza with Rocoto brings me back to the rustic restaurants in Peru (and the ever-present wood-fired pizza ovens), and the flavors of their beloved rocoto relleno...
+This unique grilled or baked pizza may spoil you for that pepperoni pizza you're accustomed to!

 I buy rocoto peppers in a tall jar at a local Latin grocery.
 I carefully remove the black seeds and ribs as this helps reduce the heat.
 They can be used as we used roasted red bell peppers, keeping in mind their heat level.
 We think they're a perfect addition to pizza!

 Here is a quick look at the ingredients in the recipe – it’s handy to use at the grocery store or as a summary of what you need.
 Skip to the recipe for quantities.